algogrit/presentation-rust-fundamentals/slides.md

 ---
 class: center, middle

 Mutable references have one big restriction: you can have only one mutable reference to a particular piece of data in a particular scope.
-This code will fail:

 ---